The Hungarian Knights of the Golden Spur

 There are Hungarian sources that mention the inauguration of the Golden-spurred Knights during the reign of the Anjou rulers.
 However, the sources suggest that it was already part of the ceremony during the reign of the Árpádian kings.
 Spurs have always been a symbol of the power of chivalry and some wore ornate spurs.
 Representative pieces could also be made of gold.
 During the pilgrimage of King Louis the Great’s mother, Queen Elizabeth to Rome in 1343, she was accompanied by fifty golden-spurred knights.
 King László V was inaugurated as a knight by Újlaki Miklós at his coronation in 1440.

 In the 15th century, the inauguration of the golden-spurred knights was already regular.
-Later, the infamous Dózsa György had a duel with the Turk of Szendrő, named Ali, whom he killed after cutting off his armored right arm with a blow.
-Therefore, the king in Buda made him a golden-spurred knight, donated a sword, a gold necklace, a purple robe, gave him 40 villages between Nándorfehérvár (Belgrade) and Temesvár (Timisoara), and he was allowed to wear a human arm pierced with his sword in his coat of arms.
+Later, the infamous Dózsa György had a duel with a Turkish warrior of Szendrő, named Ali, whom he killed after cutting off his armored right arm with a blow.
+Therefore, King Ulászló II in Buda made him a golden-spurred knight, donated a sword, a gold necklace, and a purple robe, gave him 40 villages between Nándorfehérvár (Belgrade) and Temesvár (Timisoara), and he was allowed to wear a human arm pierced with his sword in his coat of arms.
 It is a pity that Dózsa became a murderous rebel who devastated half of the country with his peasant army in 1514.

-Giving the golden spur was a great sign of royal appreciation in Hungary until the Second World War.
-In the pictures, you can see some of the knights of the order.
-Perhaps the greatest of them was the legendary Lord Thury György and Lord Gyulaffy László.
+The last knights were knighted at the coronation of the last king, Charles IV (1916-18).
+However, giving the golden spur was a great sign of royal appreciation in Hungary until the Second World War.
+In the pictures below, you can see some of the knights of the order.
+Perhaps the greatest of them were the legendary Lord Thury György and Lord Gyulaffy László.
 (Please, note that I use the Eastern name order for Hungarians where family names come first.)
-Also, there is a modern reenactment association in the Castle of Diósgyőr in Hungary, they are the Diósgyőri Aranysarkantyús Lovagrend, here is their page and you can see many pictures of them below: https://www.facebook.com/aranysarkantyus/
+Also, there is a modern reenactment association in the Castle of Diósgyőr in Hungary, they are the Diósgyőri Aranysarkantyús Lovagrend, here is their page and you can see many pictures of them below: